biblius/hextacy/README.md

 The kind of project structure this repository uses is heavily based on [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) also known as the *ports and adapters* architecture which is very flexible and easily testable.
 You can read great articles about it [here](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) and [here](https://blog.phuaxueyong.com/post/2020-05-25-what-architecture-is-netflix-using/).

-## **Get started**

-1. Create a real `.env` file filling out the example file with your desired parameters and create the database you entered in the file.
-You do not have to fill out fields you don't intend to use.

-    - For the Email part, use [this spec](https://support.google.com/mail/answer/7126229?hl=en#zippy=%2Cstep-change-smtp-other-settings-in-your-email-client) to set up the SMTP host(smtp.gmail.com) and port(465) and [follow these instructions](https://support.google.com/accounts/answer/185833?hl=en#zippy=%2Cwhy-you-may-need-an-app-password) to generate an app password.
-The password can then be used for the `SMTP_PASSWORD` variable.
-For the sender and username enter your email address.

-2. Install the CLI tool via

-    ```bash
-    cargo install --path xtc
-    ```

-3. For the secrets, (namely REG_TOKEN_SECRET and COOKIE_SECRET) run

-    ```bash
-    xtc c secret <SECRET_NAME> [-n <NAME>] [-l <LENGTH>]
-    ```

-    and replace the example ones with them.

-    Run migrations via

-    ```bash
-    xtc m run
-    ```

-    Give yourself a pat on the back since you've made it this far and optionally check out all the commands with `xtc -h`.

-    Run the server with

-    ```bash
-    cargo run -p server
-    ```

-    and load the postman collection located in `misc` to interact with it.

-You now have a ready to go infrastructure, now go make that billion $$$ app!

 ## **Architecture**

-The following is the server architecture intended to be used with the various xtc helpers, but in order to understand why it is built the way it is, you first need to understand how all the helpers tie together to provide an efficient and flexible architecture.
+The following is the server architecture intended to be used with the various hextacy helpers, but in order to understand why it is built the way it is, you first need to understand how all the helpers tie together to provide an efficient and flexible architecture.

-Backend server development usually, if not always, consists of data stores. *Repositories* provide methods through which the application's *Adapters* can interact with to get access to database *Models*.
+Backend servers usually, if not always, consists of data stores. *Repositories* provide methods through which an application's *Adapters* can interact with to get access to database *Models*.

 In this architecture, a repository contains no implementation details.
 It is simply an interface which adapters utilise for their specific implementations to obtain the underlying model.
-For this reason, repository methods must always take in a completely generic connection parameter.
-This generic parameter is made concrete in adapter implementations.
+For this reason, repository methods must always take in a completely generic connection parameter which is made concrete in adapter implementations.

 When business level services need access to the database, they can obtain it by having a repository struct which is bound to whichever repository traits it needs (to have a better clue what this means, take a look at the server example, or the user example below).
 For example, an authentication service may need access to a user and session repository.